Research and studies constantly throw up new trends and statistics about how our lifestyles are changing. New trends in parenting are no exception.

 4. Gender reveal parties are trending

 Over the last few years, gender reveal parties have become a new trend.
-For many, one of the fun and cool parenting trends to look for.
+For many, this is one of the fun and cool parenting trends to look for.

 5. Limited screen time